 "Good morning.
-How can I help you?"
-The receptionist at the front desk said.
+How can I help you?" the receptionist at the front desk said.

 "May I see your identification card please?"
-The receptionist said, and entered the information from his card into the computer on her desk.
+The receptionist entered the information from his card into the computer on her desk.
 "Thank you for your service, Lieutenant Walker.
-Please go to Ms. Allen's desk.
-She's the chief librarian on duty today, and she will give you your research card."
-She said, pointing to the desk as she returned his ID card.
+Please go to Ms. Allen's desk."
+She pointed to the desk as she returned his ID card.
+"She's the chief librarian on duty today, and she will give you your research card."

+The young soldier made his way to the head librarian’s desk.
 "Ms. Allen?
 I'm First Lieutenant Walker.
 I've been referred to you for my research card."

 "May I see your ID card?
 Thank you for your service, Lieutenant Walker.
 This is your Library of Congress Reader Identification Card.
 Please keep it clipped to your jacket or shirt.
-You may use any computer in the main public reading room where you will have unlimited use of the computer system.
+You may use any computer in the main public reading room, where you will have unlimited use of the computer system.
 Do you know how to use a computer?"

-"Yes ma'am.
+"Yes, ma'am.
 Doesn't everyone these days?"

 "You'd be surprised by how many people come in without any computer knowledge.
-Some come in to use books because they enjoy the tactile feeling of a book in hand.
+Some come in to use books because they enjoy the tactile feeling of a book in their hand.
 Others claim the words on the page of a book cannot be altered like computer records."

-"Sounds like they're afraid of a government conspiracy."
+"It sounds like they're afraid of a government conspiracy."

 "I'm not allowed to comment on that.
 Please follow me, and we'll log you in."

 "Thank you.
 I have to admit, I'm awed by the immensity of this place."